How to Get Comfortable Sleeping with Hip Pain

 Inflammation is the body’s natural response to protect itself from harm.
 Inflammation is caused by pathogens like bacteria, viruses or fungi; external injuries like stubbing your toe; exposure to chemicals or radiation; or certain diseases like cystitis or dermatitis.
 Inflammation can also cause chronic diseases such as rheumatoid arthritis.

 Studies have found that people with sleep disorders like insomnia and sleep apnea have higher inflammatory markers.
-Conversely, people who suffer from chronic pain frequently have higher inflammatory markers as well as impaired sleep.
+People who suffer from chronic pain frequently have higher inflammatory markers as well as impaired sleep.

 If you suffer from hip pain, you probably spend a lot of time at night tossing and turning trying to find a more comfortable position to sleep in.
 Strategic use of pillows can help take pressure off your hips so you can sleep more comfortably whether you’re a side sleeper or a back sleeper.